verbb/postie/docs/developers/events.md

 # Events
 Postie provides a collection of events for extending its functionality.
-Modules and plugins can register event listeners, typically in their `init()` methods, to modify Postie’s behavior.
+Modules and plugins can register event listeners, typically in their `init()` methods, to modify Postie’s behaviour.

 ## Plugin Events